-How do we attach meaning to other's behavior, or our own?
-This is called attribution theory.
+Attribution theory is concerned with how ordinary people explain the causes of behavior and events.
 For example, is someone angry because they are bad-tempered or because something bad happened?

 “Attribution theory deals with how the social perceiver uses information to arrive at causal explanations for events.
-It examines what information is gathered and how it is combined to form a causal judgment” (Fiske & Taylor, 1991)
+It examines what information is gathered and how it is combined to form a causal judgment”.

-2. When we try to explain our own behavior we tend to make external attributions, such as situational or environment.
+When we try to explain our behavior, we tend to make external attributions, such as situational or environmental features.

 Jones and Davis (1965) thought that people pay particular attention to intentional behavior (as opposed to accidental or unthinking behavior).

-Jones and Davis’s theory helps us understand the process of making an internal attribution.
+Jones and Davis’ theory helps us understand the process of making an internal attribution.
 They say that we tend to do this when we see a correspondence between motive and behavior.
-For example when we see a correspondence between someone behaving in a friendly way and being a friendly person.
+For example, when we see a correspondence between someone behaving in a friendly way and being a friendly person.

-The correspondent inference theory describes the conditions under which we make dispositional attributes to behavior we perceive as intentional.
+Dispositional (i.e., internal) attributions provide us with information from which we can make predictions about a person’s future behavior.
+The correspondent inference theory describes the conditions under which we make dispositional attributes to the behavior we perceive as intentional.

-- Choice: If a behavior is freely chosen it is believed to be due to internal (dispositional) factors.
+Choice: If the behavior is freely chosen, it is believed to be due to internal (dispositional) factors.

-- Hedonistic Relevance: If the other person’s behavior appears to be directly intended to benefit or harm us, we assume that it is “personal”, and not just a by-product of the situation we are both in.
+Personalism: If the other person’s behavior appears to be intended to have an impact on us, we assume that it is “personal” and not just a by-product of the situation we are both in.

 Kelley’s Covariation Model

-Kelley’s (1967) covariation model is the best known attribution theory.
-He developed a logical model for judging whether a particular action should be attributed to some characteristic (internal) of the person or the environment (external).
+Kelley’s (1967) covariation model is the best-known attribution theory.
+He developed a logical model for judging whether a particular action should be attributed to some characteristic (dispositional) of the person or the environment (situational).

-He argues that in trying to discover the causes of behavior people act like scientists.
-More specifically they take into account three kinds of evidence.
+He argues that people act like scientists in trying to discover the causes of behavior.

 Let’s look at an example to help understand his particular attribution theory.
 Our subject is called Tom.
 His behavior is laughter.
 Tom is laughing at a comedian.

-3. Consistency: Tom always laughs at this comedian.
-Consistency is high.
-Tom rarely laughs at this comedian consistency is low.
+If Tom always laughs at this comedian, the consistency is high.
+If Tom rarely laughs at this comedian, then consistency is low.

 2) Multiple sufficient causes.
-For example, we see an athlete fail a drug test and we reason that she may be trying to cheat, or have taken a banned substance by accident or been tricked into taking it by her coach.
+For example, we see an athlete fail a drug test, and we reason that she may be trying to cheat, or have taken a banned substance by accident, or have been tricked into taking it by her coach.
 Any one reason would be sufficient.

 Heider, F. (1958).
 The Psychology of Interpersonal Relations.
 New York: Wiley.